Ahmed-Arafat10/Git/Git.md

 > Now changes are in stash

-- Now if you used $ git status, working tree will be clean {Notthing to commit}
+- Now if you used $ git status, working tree will be clean {Nothing to commit}

 - If you need changes that are saved in TOP of stash {Import them}
 $ git stash apply

-- Stash works like a stack and applys LIFO
+- Stash works like a stack and applies LIFO

 - list all changes in stash stack
 $ git stash list